jblachly/dvr/README.md

 # Why did I write DVR?

+Answer #1: Because my wife wants to watch Jeopardy! but it comes on during dinner

-Because MythTV was too fiddly to install, due to a legacy codebase and too many moving parts.
+Answer #2: Because MythTV was too fiddly to install, due to a legacy codebase and too many moving parts.
 To their credit, the MythTV team are modernising it by adding a web browser interface, cleaning up the GUI, cleaning up the codebase, etc. However, much of MythTV (e.g. capture cards) is irrelevant to me as I am just using the SiliconDust HDHomeRun.

 # Installation